purduesigbots/pros-docs/v5/api/cpp/vision.rst

 This function uses the following values of errno when an error state is
 reached:

-- ``EACCES`` - Another resource is currently trying to access the port.
+- ``ENODEV``  - The port cannot be configured as a vision sensor
 - ``EDOM`` - size_id is greater than the number of available objects.
-- ``EHOSTDOWN`` - Reading the vision sensor failed for an unknown reason.
+- ``EAGAIN`` - Reading the vision sensor failed for an unknown reason.

 .. tabs ::
    .. tab :: Prototype